kobs30/onomy-sdk/README.md

-The Cosmos-SDK is a framework for building blockchain applications in Golang.
+The Onomy-SDK is a framework for building blockchain applications in Golang.
 It is being used to build [`Gaia`](https://github.com/cosmos/gaia), the first implementation of the Cosmos Hub.

 **WARNING**: The SDK has mostly stabilized, but we are still making some